All Club/Society Execs – and especially Treasurers – must ensure that funds:

 - provided to the Society/Club in the form of grants or sponsorship are used exclusively in line with the documented purpose for which they were provided

-The SU does not expect individuals to pay for sizeable purchases from their own funds – anything beyond nominal amounts can be paid through the SU using the Online Finance System, Money Request or Purchase Order forms to avoid Execs or other Members having to use their personal money and await reimbursement.
+The SU does not expect individuals to pay for sizeable purchases from their own funds – anything beyond nominal amounts can be paid through the SU using the Online Finance System, Money Request (bank transfer or via credit card) or Purchase Order forms to avoid Execs or other Members having to use their personal money and await reimbursement.

 Use of Funds - Specific Instances

 The following guidelines apply to the use of Society/Club funds within the above overarching principles.
 Where special circumstances apply Coordinators within Student Activities can advise – in all instances it is worth checking with your Coordinator in advance to avoid any complications.

 Where a decision is required as to what constitutes “reasonable”, the nature and scale of expenditure will be considered in conjunction with the aims and objectives in the Club’s Constitution and the balance of their accounts.